Tiger’s nest Bhutan, the ultimate guide to hiking in Paro Taktsang

 The temple of the Guru with eight Names (was devoted to Padmasambhava), has an elegant structure built around the cave in 1692 by Gyalse Tenzin Rabgye.
 A famous festival named Tsechu is celebrated in the Paro valley during March or April in honor of Padmasambhava.
 People from all around the world visit this extraordinary place.

-The physical structure of Tigers Nest Monastery can be described as a small collection of buildings unstable perched on a cliff 900 meters off the ground.
+The physical structure of Tiger’s nest Bhutan, Monastery can be described as a small collection of buildings unstable perched on a cliff 900 meters off the ground.

 The exciting story behind the name Tigers Nest evolved when the legend Guru Rinpoche was carried from the Tibet to this location on the back of the tigress.
 Today the monastery comprises four temples with residential accommodations for the monks.